johnsom/rasp-gps-ntp/README.rst

 * This document comes without any warranty of any kind.
 * Not intended for safety of life applications.
 * The code provided in this repository is licensed under the GNU General Public License v3.0.
-See the included COPYING for terms.
+See the included LICENSE for terms.
-* This document is Copyright 2020 Michael Johnson
+* This document is Copyright 2020-2022 Michael Johnson
 * This document is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License